|Lecturer||Prof. Dr. Florian Stahl|

 In this day and age, companies face decreasing advertising effectiveness.
 On the other hand, social media have become ubiquitous in everyday life.
 Therefore, companies try to increase their brand awareness by exploiting the vast potential that social media offer.
 If you are curious about how marketers capitalize on social media most effectively, you should consider the below topics:

-- Topic 7: Omni-Screen and Omni-Channel.
+Topic 7: Omni-Screen and Omni-Channel.
 How does the inceasing number of screens and channels change decision making and behavior?
-In partucular, what is the impact of mobile on: search, networks, choice, behavior, the overall journey/path to purchase?
+In partucular, what is the impact of mobile on: search, networks, choice, behavior, the overall journey/

-- Topic 8: Big Data and Customers' Journey in B2C.
+- Topic 8: Managing Customer Experience: How to Measure Customers' Journey in B2C.
 Identifying the critical paths to purchase in B2C environments using causal models.
+Which methods exist to reveal customer's journey and to improve customer experience across channels and time.

 New Data, New Methods